makandra/capybara-lockstep/README.md

 This Ruby gem synchronizes [Capybara](https://github.com/teamcapybara/capybara) commands with client-side JavaScript and AJAX requests.
 This greatly improves the stability of an end-to-end ("E2E") test suite, even if that suite has timing issues.

-The next section explain why your test suite is flaky and how capybara-lockstep can help.\
+The next section explains why your test suite is flaky and how capybara-lockstep can help.\
 If you don't care you may **skip to [installation instructions](#installation)**.

 Why are tests flaky?
 --------------------

 A naively written E2E test will have [race conditions](https://makandracards.com/makandra/47336-fixing-flaky-integration-tests) between the test script and the controlled browser.
-How often these timing issues will fail your test depends on luck and your machine's performance.
+How often these timing issues will cause your tests to fail depends on luck and your machine's performance.
 You may not see these issues for years until a colleague runs your suite on their new laptop.

 Here is a typical example for a test that will fail with unlucky timing: